-The LEDs of the two lanterns will be connected in series, and therefore the same current will run through them.
+The LEDs of the two lamps will be connected in series, and therefore the same current will run through them.
 Being in DCC, it would be enough to calculate the series resistance for a rectified voltage of approximately 15 V. A test on a breadboard makes me choose a 10 kΩ resistance, which will give a current less than 2 mA.
 But, for this time, I want to imitate the REE hopper circuit that regulates the current, and therefore the LED lighting, in a fairly wide voltage range.
 For this purpose, a constant current supply, obtained by means of a transistor, must be provided.
 See the diagram.
 This circuit can be used in analogue, for a voltage ranging from 6 V to more than 20 V if necessary.
 If the current is to be increased, the value of R2 may be reduced.

 For a proper current pickup, the four wheels of the wagon should participate.
 Luckily, the axle boxes are provided with brass bearings.
 It will suffice to solder wires on them and to isolate half-axles by cutting them in the middle.
 I also need non-insulated wheels, which will be taken from another wagon of the same type.
 My usual method…

 There I committed a blunder which made me waste a lot of time.
 I wanted to remove the brass bearings to ease soldering wires to them.
 Not easy to do without damage.
 I found a solution which consists in drilling a ø 0.3 hole in the central nut hollow of the axle box and then pushing the bearing from the outside with a short ø 0.3 piano string rod held in a chuck.
 The force must be quite large.
 All the bearings were pushed out willy-nilly, but I lost one… So, I had to make new bearings in brass sheet.